rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

 <a id="Curlz"></a>

-## IPv6 compatibility with Curl command line apps
+## IPv6 compatibility with Curl command line apps #

-The curl command enables websites to be invoked from a command line.
-Example:

 <tt>
 curl http://localhost:3000